noxworld-dev/opennox/docs/build-linux-legacy.md

 This is a legacy build mode that excludes Go dependencies.

-Note that it will also exclude some features implemented in the main version.
+Note that it will also exclude a lot of new features implemented in the [main version](./build-linux.md).

 ## Installing C compiler